kaMatPrahlad/Flavoro/README.md

+# Flavorro
+ The food ordering app made with reactjs (using vite), tailwindcss and redux toolkit.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.